thirstyice/ATTinyCore/README.md

 * [ATtiny48, 88](https://github.com/SpenceKonde/ATTinyCore/blob/v2.0.0-devThis-is-the-head-submit-PRs-against-this/avr/extras/ATtiny_x8.md) (With or without Optiboot or Micronucleus bootloader) - a 32-pin (or 28-pin in DIP) tiny-ified version of the ATmega x8-series.
 Hardware TWI and SPI, lots of pins, and cheap - but no crystal, no hardware serial, and only timer1 can do PWM (at least it's a normal timer1).
 It should come as no surprise that the ADC the same boring 8-channel single-ended one the m328p has.
 Available with Micronucleus support as the "MH-tiny" or "MHET tiny" on eBay and Aliexpress.
 * [ATtiny828](https://github.com/SpenceKonde/ATTinyCore/blob/v2.0.0-devThis-is-the-head-submit-PRs-against-this/avr/extras/ATtiny_828.md) (With or without Optiboot bootloader) - A 32-pin (28 I/O pin) part with hardware serial and an analog input on every pin - and a mysterious and tragic history that left it far less powerful than it could have been.
 * [ATtiny2313, 4313](https://github.com/SpenceKonde/ATTinyCore/blob/v2.0.0-devThis-is-the-head-submit-PRs-against-this/avr/extras/ATtiny_x313.md) (no bootloader) - An expensive, ancient chip with tiny amount of flash.
 For a long time it was the only tinyAVR with a USART.
 There are far better choices now.

+*

-* [ATtiny43U](https://github.com/SpenceKonde/ATTinyCore/blob/v2.0.0-devThis-is-the-head-submit-PRs-against-this/avr/extras/ATtiny_43.md) (no bootloader) - An otherwise rather dismal part: 16 I/O pins, but only 2 PWM channels, timer1 is 8-bit not 16, and it only has a few ADC channels - with one unique feature: *an on-chip boost converter* allowing operation from a single, partly discharged, alkaline battery.
+* [ATtiny43U](https://github.com/SpenceKonde/ATTinyCore/blob/v2.0.0-devThis-is-the-head-submit-PRs-against-this/avr/extras/ATtiny_43.md) (no bootloader) - An otherwise rather dismal part: 16 I/O pins, but only 2 PWM channels, timer1 is 8-bit not 16, and it only has a fe
+* w ADC channels - with one unique feature: *an on-chip boost converter* allowing operation from a single, partly discharged, alkaline battery.
 Unlike using an external boost converter, this can use it's knowledge of the chip state to inform the boost converter's tradeoff between power consumption and accurate regulation, saving significant power by letting running the DC-DC converter intermittantlty while the part is sleeping, allowing the voltage to droop nearly to the minimum voltage to retain data in RAM, instead of a stable 3V, and also lowers part count.
 It still requires an external schottky diode, inductor, and capacitor.

 Variants of these are also supported (such as the ATtiny1634R, ATtiny2313A or ATtiny85V)